Smoking tied to worse outcomes after a stroke: Study

 "Smoking could be an important and modifiable factor that hinders post-stroke functional recovery," said study co-author Tetsuro Ago of Kyushu University in Fukuoka, Japan.

-"Patients, particularly those harboring stroke risks, should quit smoking as soon as possible," Ago said by email.
+"Patients, particularly those harbouring stroke risks, should quit smoking as soon as possible," Ago said by email.

 While most stroke patients can recover functionality to some extent after several months, the degree of recovery can vary among individuals, Ago said.
 Some people can have lasting deficits in physical or mental functioning that make it harder for them to complete daily tasks like dressing, bathing and walking.